atomly/packages/README.md

 ### Requirements

 - Have Node.js installed.
 - Have Docker installed.
-If you can't install Docker (e.g. Windows 10 Home Edition), you can fall back to Vagrant then installing Docker inside the guest OS as a good alternative among many.
+If you can't install Docker (e.g. Windows 10 Home Edition), you can fall back to a Vagrant machine image then install Docker inside the guest OS.
 - Have NPM installed.
 - Git Bash CLI recommended.